Account

 Where Does the XROS Pro 2 Fit?

 If battery life is your main thing, the XROS Pro 2 is worth knowing about.
-It packs a 2000mAh battery into a body that weighs just 65g thanks to a magnesium alloy shell.
+It has a 2000mAh battery into a body that weighs just 65g thanks to a magnesium alloy shell.
 That's the biggest battery in any stick-style pod kit I've seen.

 It charges at 2A (slower than the XROS 5's 3A) and takes about 50-60 minutes for a full charge.
 But you're charging less often, so it balances out.
 It has a 0.96-inch colour screen, the same COREX 3.0 pods, and Vaporesso added puff tracking with daily and weekly charts if you're trying to keep an eye on your usage.